gvwilson/thirdbit/src/fiction/iffy/index.md

 "Well,"
 said Doctor Johel conversationally.
-"Fancy meeting you here.
-You've caused quite a ruckus, you know.
+"Haven't you caused quite a ruckus.
 Australia and Brazil are on the verge of all-out war, the machines are in some sort of tizzy, and you seem to be the center of all of it.